cakephp/docs/en/intro/conventions.rst

 File and Class Name Conventions
 ===============================

-In general, filenames match the class names, and follow the PSR-0 or PSR-4 standards for autoloading.
+In general, filenames match the class names, and follow the PSR-4 standard for autoloading.
 The following are some examples of class names and their filenames:

 -  The Controller class ``LatestArticlesController`` would be found in a file named **LatestArticlesController.php**